ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 pretty easily write a helper `putAction' :: MonadUpdate m [p] s => p -> m ()` to help with that.
 By running the program we can see that we've collected the actions in the right order and have 'combined' them all by running `mappend`.
 We also see that our bank balance ends up where we'd expect!
 This seems to be pretty similar to the State Monad, we could write helpers that perform each of those actions over the State pretty easily using `modify`; but the Update Monad gives us a nice audit log of everything that happened!
-This means we could verify that actions happened in the correct order, or we could run the same actions over a different starting state!
+Not to mention that it limits the available actions to ones that we support; users can't just multiply their bank balance by 100, they have use the approved actions.
+This means we could verify that actions happened in the correct order, or we could run the same actions over a different starting state and see how it works out!

 The Update Monad also has a few tricks when it comes to testing your programs.
 Since the only thing that can affect our state is a sequence of actions, we can